 Mr. Bartley’s Gourmet Burgers

 Americans love two things: burgers and snark.
 At Mr. Bartley’s Gourmet Burgers, a Harvard Square institution since 1960, diners can have both: every seven-ounce burger comes with a free side of sarcasm.
 The restaurant has been featured in the New York Times and on the Food Network, among many others.
-Burger names have a timeliness to them, like the “Tom Brady” (with cheddar and guac), the “Cancel Culture” (with cheddar cheese, BBQ, bacon, lettuce, tomato, onion, and ranch dressing), and the “Dr. Fauci” (with mozzarella cheese, grilled onions, house-made marinara sauce, and shaved parmesan).
+Some of the burgers are named after prominent Boston athletes, like the “Mac Jones”—a burger with mac ’n’ cheese, bacon, muenster cheese, and BBQ or buffalo sauce—named for the New England Patriots quarterback, and the “Marcus Smart,” named for the Celtics star—a burger with mozzarella cheese, grilled mushrooms, fresh arugula, and homemade dijonnaise sauce.
+One of our favorites?
+The “Cancel Culture,” a burger featuring cheddar cheese, bacon, lettuce, tomato, onion, and BBQ sauce and ranch dressing.
 For an authentic Mr. Bartley’s experience, add an extra-thick frappe or malt—but only if you wear your stretch pants.

 Harvard Book Store